What I think is true:

 - The agency did not understand scaling platforms.

 - The programmers had been sold in at cost and for too little time and they rebelled.

 - The project management frameworks were not in place to hold the client to account for their side of the bargain.

 - Digital strategy is a broad and often poorly understood term at agencies and clients.
 It also covers a broad spectrum of activities and clients and agencies are only able to consume their own part of the puzzle and unable to make it part of a bigger picture.
 The consulting companies have done a much better job at this level.

 - Agencies should have invested in UX but did not.

 The Other issues:

 This digital environment is moving quickly and changing.
 The delivery of marketing outcomes in the next few years will look entirely different to today.
 Mobile is a fundamental shift in behaviour for consumers and it’s more difficult for advertising than the internet was.
-Also the current generation of platforms – I’m talking predominately about Sitecore and Adobe do not really service the needs of next generation digital where data will look for patterns and content will be delivered across multiple devices and touch points.
-This is about the delivery of applications not pages.
+Also the current generation of platforms – I’m talking predominately about Sitecore and Adobe do not really serve the needs of next-generation digital where data will look for patterns and content will be delivered across multiple devices and touch points.
+This is about the delivery of applications, not pages.
 It’s quite different.

 What to do: